Organizations that work in a variety of ways to foster change with respect to a societal issue.

 Social connectedness is the measure of how people come together and interact.
 At an individual level, social connectedness involves the quality and number of connections one has with other people in a social circle of family, friends, and acquaintances.
 Going beyond these individual-level concepts, it involves relationships with beyond one's social circles and even to other communities.
 This connectedness, one of several components of community cohesion, provides benefits to both individuals and society.

 A person who is using or has used a health service.

 The co-occurrence of two or more disorders, such as depressive disorder with substance abuse disorder.

-In psychiatry and psychology, comorbidity refers to the presence of more than one diagnosis occurring in an indvidiual at the same time.
-Conditions such as depression may be coupled with anxiety or insomia to create an intersectional mental condition.
-In order to properly care for an at risk individual expierencing comorbidity, health care providers must equally treat both conditions independently of one another.
-An individual expierencing comorbid conditions is at higher risk for self harm and suicide than those with only one condition.
+In psychiatry and psychology, comorbidity refers to the presence of more than one diagnosis occurring in an indvidual at the same time.
+Conditions such as depression may be coupled with anxiety or insomnia to create an intersectional mental condition.
+In order to properly care for an at risk individual experiencing comorbidity, health care providers must equally treat both conditions independently of one another.
+An individual experiencing comorbid conditions is at higher risk for self harm and suicide than those with only one condition.